 Business Continuum assists small and medium businesses in moving to cloud solutions.
-They work one-on-one with their clients to review their business’s current processes and identify ways to enhance their workflows, minimise manual processes and maximise the efficiency of their business through the cloud.
+They work one-on-one with their clients to review their business’s current processes and identify ways to enhance their workflows, minimize manual processes and maximize the efficiency of their business through the cloud.

 “We make it our business to know the latest solutions, no matter where in the world they are developed, and we are thrilled to be bringing Scoro to mid and large enterprises in the professional service industry.”

 “We’ve noticed that companies in the professional services industry use 8-10 different apps to get their work done.
 This means time spent on shuffling between different tools and the majority of data not being used.
 Scoro solves that problem by providing an end-to-end solution.
 In simpler words, we help you to sell it, do it, and bill it,” said the CEO of Scoro, Fred Krieger.

 AI and machine learning are set to completely reshape the way people work, but the underlying structure and processes of most companies are far from being ready for that.
 Krieger said that this is exactly what they’re aiming to solve—provide this structure for their customers and thus become a crucial building block for next-generation work management applications.